openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 In order to accelerate the whole pipeline including preprocessing and inference, Model Optimizer provides special parameters such as `--mean_values`, `--scale_values`, `--reverse_input_channels`, and `--layout`.
 Based on these parameters, Model Optimizer generates IR with additionally inserted sub-graph that performs defined preprocessing.
-This preprocessing block can perform mean-scale normalization of input data, reverting data along channel dimension and changing layout of data.
+This preprocessing block can perform mean-scale normalization of input data, reverting data along channel dimension, and changing layout of data.
 For more details about these parameters, refer to paragraphs below.

 ## When to Specify Layout